 - 1. In the Uyuni Web UI, navigate to Content Lifecycle > Projects, and select the project you want to build. - 2.
 Review the attached sources and filters, and click [Build]. - 3.
+Provide a version message to describe the changes or updates in this build. - 4.
 You can monitor build progress in the Environment Lifecycle section.